6-Best-Pseudo-Code-Questions-For-Infosys-To-Practice-in-2022

 Options:

 Answer: The correct answer will be option a) 0.
-In C language, %d denotes an integer, and the integer part of 0.0 is 0.
-And that is why from printf(“%d, bunk) only 0 will print.
+In the C language, %d denotes an integer array, and the integer part of 0.0 is 0.
+That is why from printf(“%d, bunk), only 0 will print.

 2. What is the Possible Output of the Given Code?